phlong3105/mon/docs/index.md

-# MON
+# 🐈 mon

-`MON` covers a wide range of research topics in computer vision, machine learning, and deep learning.
+`🐈 mon` covers a wide range of research topics in computer vision, machine learning, and deep learning.

 ## Installation